BestTimesToVisit.com Logo

 Yandex Go (Ride-sharing App)

-Nur-Sultan has an extensive bus network that reaches almost every corner of the city, including areas less served by taxis.
-It's the most budget-friendly option for longer distances or if you're not in a hurry.
+Nur-Sultan has an extensive bus network that covers most of the city, including areas less frequented by tourists.
+It's a budget-friendly option for longer distances or when you want to experience local life.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.